 Research opportunities for clinicians

-Whether you want to build skills and knowledge for the next step in your career or help bring about meaningful change in clinical practice, postgraduate study is a wonderful opportunity to spend time investigating your field of interest.
+Want to build skills and knowledge for the next step in your career?
+Keen to bring about meaningful change in clinical practice?

-We currently have masters and doctoral research projects available for health professionals interested in perinatal and child health.
-These important projects will investigate the long-term outcomes of several clinical interventions that could make a significant difference to the long-term health of mums and babies:
+The Liggins Institute is looking for candidates for the following eight projects.
+Join us and you'll investigate the long-term outcomes of clinical interventions that could make a significant difference to the long-term health of mums and babies:

 - Childhood outcomes after dextrose gel for preventing low glucose levels in babies